-Although the strategies described above can contribute to the integrity of election results, none are sufficient to mitigate the vote-stealing attacks that we have demonstrated.
-The only known method of achieving an acceptable level of security against the attacks we describe is software-independent design.
-"A voting system is software-independent if an undetected change or error in its software cannot cause an undetectable change or error in an election outcome [31]."
-In the near term, the only practical way to make DREs software-independent is through the use of a voter-verifiable paper audit trail (VVPAT) coupled with random audits.
+The most important strategy for mitigating vote-stealing attacks is to use a voter-verifiable paper audit trail (VVPAT) coupled with random audits.
 The VVPAT creates a paper record, verified visually by the voter, of how each vote was cast.
-This record can be either a paper ballot that is deposited by the voter in a traditional ballot box, or a ballot-under-glass system that keeps the paper record within the voting machine but lets the voter see it [24].
+This record can be either a paper ballot that is deposited by the voter in a traditional ballot box, or a ballot-under-glass system that keeps the paper record within the voting machine but lets the voter see it [19].
 A VVPAT makes our vote-stealing attack detectable.
 In an all-electronic system like the Diebold DREs, malicious code can modify all of the logs and records in the machine, thereby covering up its vote stealing, but the machine cannot modify already created paper records, and the accuracy of the paper records is verified by voters.

 Paper trails have their own failure modes, of course.
-If they are poorly implemented, or if voters do not know how or do not bother to check them, they may have little value [3, 13].
-The real advantage of a paper trail is that its failure modes differ significantly from those of electronic systems, making the combination of paper and electronic record keeping harder to defraud than either would be alone.
+If they are poorly implemented, or if voters do not know how or do not bother to check them, they may have little value [2, 9].
+The real advantage of a paper trail is that its failure modes differ significantly from those of electronic systems, making the combination of paper and electronic recordkeeping harder to defraud than either would be alone.
 Requiring a would-be vote stealer to carry out both a code-injection attack on the voting machines and a physical ballot box stuffing attack would significantly raise the difficulty of attacking the system.

 Paper ballots are only an effective safeguard if they are actually used to check the accuracy of the machines.
 This need not be done everywhere.
 It is enough to choose a small fraction of the polling places at random and verify that the paper ballots match the electronic records there.
 If the polling places to recount are chosen by a suitable random procedure, election officials can establish with high probability that a full comparison of paper and electronic records would not change the election's result.
-Methods for conducting these random audits are discussed by Rivest [2] and Calandrino, et al. [6], among others.

 Another limitation of VVPATs is that they cannot stop a denial-of-service attack from spoiling an election by disabling a large number of voting machines on election day.
-Given this possibility, if DREs are used, it is worthwhile to have an alternative voting technology available, such as paper ballots.
+Given this possiblity, if DREs are used, it is worthwhile to have an alternative voting technology available.
+A decidedly low-tech system such as paper ballots may be suitable for this purpose.